foundation-model-stack/fms-guardrails-orchestrator/docs/architecture/adrs/001-orchestrator.md

     2. For the streaming endpoint/case, the orchestrator will stream back frames based on what all requested detectors have processed.
         1. Consequence: If any requested detector requires a whole document to be processed, the orchestrator will not return results to the end user until the whole document is processed (i.e. result looks unary).
 4. The orchestrator will not do routing.
-    1. For both chunkers and detectors, the orchestrator will only take chunker or detector IDs and types and request the router component for information on (1) whether the chunker / detector is available and (2) where to send the request to and get results from chunker / detector.
+    1. For all of chunkers, detectors, and text generation models, the orchestrator will only take IDs and types, then request the router component for information on (1) whether the chunker / detector / text generation model is available and (2) where to send the request to and get results from chunker / detector / text generation model.
     2. Configuration for which type of chunk (e.g. token, sentence, whole document) will be maintained by an end user or an operator deploying all components (orchestrator, chunker, detectors).
         1. This can be a simple configmap read not maintained by the orchestrator.
 Importantly, there is no in-memory registration.
         2. This will have to be updated when any new detector server or chunker is added.